 Noddy in Toytown was a relatively small attraction, located close to Cricket House.
-Starting off in the imposing woodland caves that naughty goblins lived in, the attraction was a simple walk-around journey through Toytown and its various inhabitants.
+Starting off in the imposing woodland caves that was home to the naughty goblins, the attraction was a simple walk-around journey through Toytown and its various inhabitants.

 The displays within the attraction depicts scenes from various Noddy stories, such as 'Noddy and the Magic Rubber', which showed Master Tubby erasing his house.
 Each scene was accompanied by a plaque displaying some text from Enid Blyton's books, such as 'Noddy went to visit his friend Big Ears.
 'Isn't it a lovely day' said Noddy.'
 Numerous Noddys were used in the displays to depict as many scenes as possible, while animated models of characters such as PC Plod, Clockwork Mouse and Dinah Doll also appeared.

-Unlike the sturdy, permanent fixtures of Mr Blobby's House, Noddy in Toytown was surrounded rather oddly by blue carpets, resembling the interior of a circus.
+Unlike the sturdy, permanent fixtures of Mr Blobby's House, Noddy in Toytown was surrounded rather oddly by blue curtains, resembling the interior of a circus.
 The walk-through attraction also ended in a small café, which wasn't a particularly grand finale to such a major part of the Crinkley Bottom park.

 The characters on display within the attraction were designed and created by David Aldridge Animations, who also made a similar set of animations for a Postman Pat exhibition in Longleat, Wiltshire and contributed to the animations featured within the TV's Family Favourites ride.
 While all of the animations were placed behind small barriers and scenery, visitors werefrequently hopping over the boundaries to get a photo with their favourite Toytown characters.